Etoposide (Toposar®, VePesid®, Etopophos®,VP-16)

-Etoposide is given by intravenous (IV, into a vein) infusion, over a short period or in a continuous infusion over 24 hours.
+Etoposide is given by intravenous (IV, into a vein) infusion.
 It can also be given by mouth in the form of a capsule.
 The dosage and schedule is determined by the person's size, type of cancer, and mode of administration.
 It can be given alone or with other medications.

 Possible Side Effects of Etoposide

 There are a number of things you can do to manage the side effects of etoposide.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Low White Blood Cell Count (Leukopenia or Neutropenia)